PieKing1215/InvMove-Forge/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a problem with the mod.
+about: Report a problem with the mod
 title: ''
 labels: bug
 assignees: ''